 Hemp-derived products come in many forms: oils, extracts, protein powders, CBD supplements, and more.
 It’s important to differentiate between these when considering drug test implications.

 Hemp hearts are simply hulled seeds without added cannabinoids like CBD (cannabidiol) or THC concentrates found in some supplements.
-While CBD itself does not cause intoxication nor typically trigger positive drug screens directly, some full-spectrum CBD oils may contain trace amounts of THC sufficient to accumulate over time if consumed heavily.
+While CBD itself is not the target of most standard marijuana drug tests, some full-spectrum CBD oils may contain trace THC that could accumulate over time if consumed heavily or if the product contains more THC than advertised.

 In contrast:

-• CBD Oils & Extracts: May contain trace THC; risk varies by product purity.
+- CBD Oils & Extracts: May contain trace THC; risk varies by product type, dose, and labeling accuracy.

-• Marijuana Products: High THC; will cause positive drug tests.
+- Marijuana Products: High THC; likely to cause positive drug tests depending on use and timing.

-Therefore, sticking strictly to pure hemp hearts eliminates concerns about false positives related to cannabis use.
+Therefore, sticking strictly to pure hemp hearts from trusted food brands greatly reduces concerns about false positives related to cannabis use.

 Nutritional Comparison: Hemp Hearts vs Other Common Seeds